Black Destroyer: Plot summary

-Using his powers to control energy, the Coeurl causes the rear wall of the cage to dissolve and locks himself in the engine room.
-He uses the ship's power to reinforce the walls of the room so the men cannot blast their way in, and then sends the craft into space at high acceleration.
-The men plan a complex counterattack based on emitting a confusing blast of discordant vibrations.
-While they plan, the Coeurl builds a tiny spacecraft in the engine room's machine shop.
-He escapes in his ship just as they put their plan into action.
-However, the Coeurl is unaware of the ship's ability to instantly maneuver, and after a few moments, he notices the ship has reappeared in front of him.
-He goes mad with fury and destroys himself rather than face death at the hands of the humans.
+Using his powers to control energy, the Coeurl causes the rear wall of the cage to dissolve and takes control of the engine room.
+He uses the ship's power to reinforce the walls of the room so the men cannot blast their way in, and then propels the ship into outer space.
+The coeurl builds a 40 foot cigar-shaped spacecraft in the engine room's machine shop, and before the humans break into the engine room, he enters the small craft and breaks out of the mother ship, making an escape. and takes flight.
+However, the Coeurl was unfamiliar with the mechanism of the anti-accelerator drive, and his boat had actually been distancing itself rather than approaching his star, and meanwhile the humans catch up.
+The coeurl commits suicide rather than be inevitably killed by the disintegrator weapon of the humans.